lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.38 Discovery Book acquired ~    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Lilith's title [Caretaker], Rest of the party [NatuRanger]    |

+The "dowsing rod" is a valuable item given to Stahn by Bacchus as he leaves Lienea village in the second part of the game.
+This special item allos the discroty of mysterious objects scattered around the world called "Discovery Points."
+Onec discovered, they are recorded in the Discory Book that Bacchus gave you.
+There are 60 points in total.
+It will take a lot of patience to discover them all, but will allow you to receive the NatuRanger titles for you party (and the Caretaker title for Lilith).
+Additionally, this provides the opportunity to view the rare skit "Expedition Stahn."

 Tables, Maps, Graphics, and info.